jabo38/MRC/MRC40.md

 As each of the above items has its own pros and cons, the ultimate design may likely be a combination of several of these approaches.
 As much development is still underway, it allows Morpheus to take a slow and calculated approach to roll-out.
 This ensures that ample testing is conducted, and sufficient feedback is digested, that by the ultimate design will evolve over time as the ecosystem grows and matures.
 Not to mention, the design decisions made here will impact a wide variety of other aspects of Morpheus, and also be impacted by those other aspects as well.
 All of this requires thoughtful consideration of not only the direct impacts, but the second, third, and fourth order effects.
 Morpheus could consider a phased roll-out, something similar to the outline noted in the table below.

 ### Exploration of Viable Methods
-In the following section, each method will be briefly described, additional notes will be added, and finally pros and cons will be documented.
+In the following section, each method will be briefly described, additional notes will be added, and finally, pros and cons will be documented.
 These outlines are meant to provide the general background of each method in consideration.
 Subsequent efforts will dive much deeper into each, and ultimately reach an overall recommendation as to which method, or methods, provide Morpheus with the best outcome.

 ### Minimum Requirement Stake (# of MOR)
 **Brief Description:** A specific amount of MOR is noted as the requirement to be eligible as a Compute Provider.